OSSystems/EasySplash/README.md

 sending progress updates over easysplashctl.
 The latter is useful if a progress value can be determined while something is loading, for example.

-Please refer to the LICENSE file included in the source code for licensing terms.

 Requirements
 ------------